bticknor/PyPoT/README.md

 This is a statistical library with a very limited scope.
 Routines for extracting and plotting extreme values can be found in (e.g.) [PyExtremes](https://github.com/georgebv/pyextremes).

+## Documentation

+Detailed mathematical "documentation" that includes expressions for asymptotic results can be found [here](stats.md).
+Example usage of the software can be found TODO!

 ## Usage

 TODO!